The Cheapest DIY LED Grow Lights for Houseplants

 Below are some of my favorite African violets: LE-Vzbitie Slivki Sport, Mandan Dandy by Stork, Ness’ Ruffled Skies and LE-Leto Krasnoe.

-FAQ’s: Easy DIY Grow Light Stand with LED’s
+FAQ’s: Easy DIY Grow Light Shelf with LED’s

 What are the best grow lights for indoor plants?

 LED lights are the best grow lights for indoor houseplants because they don’t get as hot as high-power fluorescent T-12 or T-5 lights where heat on leaves can cause leaf burn.
 Also, LED bulbs can be dimmed to customize the intensity of the light to your plants’ needs.